Bud Selig

 Under Selig's guidance, the Brewers reached the World Series in 1982, but have since failed to reach the postseason.
 After taking over as MLB Commissioner, he transferred ownership of the team to his daughter, Wendy Selig-Prieb, although the team was later sold.

 In 2006, Selig announced that he plans to retire from his position at the end of his contract in 2009.
+However, his contract was subsequently extended twice, through 2012 and then through 2014.
+He step down in January 2015 and was succeeded by Rob Manfred.

 Accomplishments and Criticisms